aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## CVP Instance IP

+### Description

+IPv4 address.
+CloudVision - Telemetry Agent (TerminAttr) configuration is optional You can either provide a list of IPs to target on-premise CloudVision cluster or use DNS name for your CloudVision as a Service instance.
+If you have both on-prem and CVaaS defined, only on-prem is going to be configured.
 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |